jamescherti/flymake-bashate.el/README.md

-# flymake-bashate
+# flymake-bashate.el
 ![Build Status](https://github.com/jamescherti/flymake-bashate.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/flymake-bashate.el)

-A Flymake handler for Bash scripts using Bashate
+The `flymake-bashate` Emacs package integrates Bashate with Flymake, enabling real-time syntax and style checks for Bash scripts directly within Emacs.

+Bashate is a Bash script syntax checker, enforcing a set of style and syntax rules to ensure that your scripts are consistent, clean, and easy to read.

 ## Installation